 Interviewer: George Kitsaras

-Next to the brief description of her life, the following interview is the first detailed and exclusive interview conducted at Manchester in December 2016.
+Next to the brief description of her life, the following interview is the first detailed and exclusive interview conducted in December 2016.

 Basically, I will say that for my generation when I was growing up, very few women had access to education mainly due to cultural beliefs that considered educationa taboo issue for women.
 A few decades ago, and even still today, women were destined to get marry and provide wealth to families through dowries.
 For example, in my family I was the first ever woman to achieve the level of education that I did.
 I was also the first woman ever in my family to drive a car.
 And because of those, progressive for that time and area, things and the fact that my parents had only daugthers and no sons my mother was perceived as the “mother of a prostitutes” in my local community.
 As a result people, like my cousins, were asking us: “when are you doing to get married to make some money out of you?”.
 On top of that we had to face with things such as being fed on one meal a day and walk without shoes.
 Even though things were extremely difficult and my mother was perceived badly in the community she had support from my father who was also the first person to receive education from his family and for that reason he tired to provide education for us as well.
 Now people in our community view me and my sisters as rolemodels, because my family, despite the fact that we were all girls, managed to achieve things.
 Now all girls in my family know how to drive, have moved to better houses and have improved their living conditions.
 But this is not the case everywhere.
 For example the other day I was visiting a village in the North of Uganda, my village by chance, and there young girls are still forced into marriage in the age of 13-14 resulting in no adequate education.
 On top of the cultural beliefs that hinder access to education for women, there is also the issue of money since education in Uganda is not free.
 Therefore families often prefer to marry their daughters in a young age instead of sending young girls to school in order to make money out of them (through dowries).
 Despite the ongoing difficulties I can say that in the past 3-4 decades things have indeed improve overall but still in terms of higher education only around 1% of women manage to achieve it.